NagendraBS/AWS/AWS-Solutions Architect - Associate/Sumanth/IAM/IAM.md

       *  The permissions for a session are the intersection of the identity-based policies for the IAM entity (user or role) used to create the session and the session p policies.
       *   Permissions can also come from a resource-based policy.
 An explicit deny in any of these policies overrides the allow.

----

-   ### JSON policy document structure

-    * You can use the visual editor in the AWS Management Console to create and edit customer managed policies without ever using JSON.
-    * However, if you use inline policies for groups or complex policies, you must still create and edit those policies in the JSON editor using the console.

-   ### Examples of JSON policy syntax
-    gdjdj